awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ##### Autovacuum for PostgreSQL on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.Autovacuum"></a>

-The PostgreSQL auto\-vacuum is an optional, but highly recommended, parameter that by default is turned on for new PostgreSQL DB instances\.
-Do not turn this parameter off\.
-For more information on using auto\-vacuum with Amazon RDS for PostgreSQL, see [Working with PostgreSQL Autovacuum on Amazon RDS](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.Autovacuum)\.
+The PostgreSQL autovacuum feature is turned on by default for new PostgreSQL DB instances\.
+Autovacuum is optional, but we highly recommend that you do not turn autovacuum off\.
+For more information on using autovacuum with Amazon RDS for PostgreSQL, see [Working with PostgreSQL Autovacuum on Amazon RDS](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.Autovacuum)\.

 ##### RAM Disk for the stats\_temp\_directory<a name="PostgreSQL.Concepts.General.FeatureSupport.RamDisk"></a>